haydenmbradley/power-outage-machine-learning/README.md

 | 2012-06-19 04:30:00 | East North Central | normal              | severe weather      |               68200 |           -0.1 | MRO         | Minnesota   |             2550 |
 | 2015-07-18 02:00:00 | East North Central | warm                | severe weather      |              250000 |            1.2 | MRO         | Minnesota   |             1740 |

 With this initial data cleaning done, I shifted to the task of dealing with null values.
-Using a quick query for all remaining null cells, I determined that 483 rows contained atleast one null value.
+Using a quick query for all remaining null cells, I determined that 483 rows contained at least one null value.
 This means if we were to remove all of these rows, we would erase nearly 30% of our data.
-In order to tackle this more effectively, let's focus on each of these variables one by one.
+To tackle this more effectively, let's focus on each of these variables one by one.

 | Variable             | Number of Null Values |
 |----------------------|------------------------|